-Add debugging hooks to the extension module.
-When using this extension module, various information about the wrapper is printed to standard output, for example, the values of variables, the steps taken, etc.
+Adds debugging hooks to the extension module.
+When using this extension module, various diagnostic information about the wrapper is written to the standard output, for example, the values of variables, the steps taken, etc.

--include ' <includefile> '
+-include'<includefile>'

-Add a CPP #include statement to the extension module source. <includefile> should be given in one of the following forms:
+Add a CPP #include statement to the extension module source. <includefile> should be given in one of the following forms